mmckegg/soundbank-oscillator/README.md

 Oscillator AudioNode source extended with automatable amplitude and midi note params.

-Intended for use as a source in [soundbank](https://github.com/mmckegg/soundbank), but it is compatiable with any old Web Audio API AudioNode set up.
+Intended for use as a source in [soundbank](https://github.com/mmckegg/soundbank), but it is compatible with any Web Audio API AudioNode set up.

 ## Install